JupitersMight/DISA/README.md

 ## Metrics

-A list of all the implemented metrics in DISA and the corresponding DOI.
+A list of all the implemented metrics in DISA and the corresponding DOI (some but not all of these metrics are futher explained in https://mhahsler.github.io/arules/docs/measures).

 Information Gain: https://doi.org/10.1016/S0306-4379(03)00072-3